Private Equity Tutorials

 #2 – Capitalization & Valuation

 The next part under the basic term sheet provision is Capitalization & Valuation.
 This clause decides the price per share for the Target Company.
 As preferred stocks have more attractive terms so they are preferred over equity by the Private equity investors.

-This clause also provides the information on pre-money & post-money valuations of the company.
+This term sheet clause also provides the information on pre-money & post-money valuations of the company.
 Pre-money valuation is the valuation which is based on the number of shares outstanding before the financing is done.
 Whereas, post-money valuation is based on the number of shares that will be outstanding post financing.

 When a PE funds make an investment it shall analyze its investment based on “as converted basis”.
 As the name applies, “As-converted” is the number of shares that are outstanding plus the number of shares that would be outstanding when warrants and options of the target company are exercised and convertible securities are converted by the holders.